buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertyEnumerations/PEnum_CoreColorsEnum.md

 ### OTHER
-required category not on scale
+required category not on scale.

 ### NOTKNOWN
-Value is unkown
+Value is unkown.

 ### UNSET
-Value has not been specified
+Value has not been specified.